-We think that language giving the compensation committee open-ended discretion to adjust goals due to COVID-19 events will not meet the ASC 718 criteria for a grant date.
-The clause violated is the one stating there must be a mutual understanding of the award’s key terms and conditions in order to have a grant date.
-The performance targets that an employee is being asked to sign up for may be materially different by the end of the performance period, and it’s unclear how, or to what extent, the targets will be changed due to the subjective discretion afforded to the committee.
+It’s possible to add language giving the compensation committee open-ended discretion to adjust goals due to COVID-19 events.
+But we think it won’t meet the ASC 718 criteria for a grant date.
+It violates the clause stating there must be a mutual understanding of the award’s key terms and conditions in order to have a grant date.
+The performance targets that an employee is being asked to sign up for may be materially different by the end of the performance period, and it’s unclear how—or to what extent—the targets will be changed due to the subjective discretion afforded to the committee.

 Before dismissing this alternative, though, consider the silver lining.
 For one, if stock prices continue to stumble, then the mark-to-market accounting will actually be favorable to the financial statements as fair values decrease.
-Additionally, if the discretion is only present for a small batch of awards to executives, then even if stock prices soar and result in additional financial statement charges, the total impact may not be overly material.
+Additionally, if the discretion is only present for a small batch of awards to executives, then the total impact may not be overly material even if stock prices soar and result in additional financial statement charges.
 In short, don’t be too quick to conclude that mark-to-market accounting is unacceptable.
 Potential volatility and complexity are merely important considerations.

 What to Do Now

-There’s never a good time for a crisis the likes of the novel coronavirus.
-The upheaval to peoples’ lives and the economies they live in has already reached catastrophic levels and none of us know what the next few weeks and months will look like.
+The upheaval to peoples’ lives, and the economies they live in, has already reached catastrophic levels.
+None of us knows what the future has in store.
 Perhaps Covid-19 will prove to be nothing more than a “pause button” on commerce, one that vacuums revenue and profit out of the economy for two months before things resume as normal.
 Then again, perhaps it will be the catalyst that sends the world economy into its next recession and bear market.

-After preserving the safety of our families, friends, colleagues, and business partners, the next imperative is to help our precious economic system continue.
+After preserving the safety of our families, friends, colleagues, and business partners, the next imperative is to help our economic system continue.
 We believe that equity compensation is a critical component of the global commercial model because it aligns incentives, helps retain top talent, and supports innovation.
-Proactive organizations use periods of turbulence to play offense in their talent acquisition strategy, approaching executives and up-and-comers with buyout packages and expanded roles.